Amir-Rastkhadiv/fun-gym/README.md

   Q9)   What do users expect to see on their first use?

+  Q10) Who else is buliding this?

+  Q11) What are they doing?

+  Q12) What are they missing?

+  Q13) what could they do better?

-  Q10)  What makes your project a brand?
+  Q14)  What makes your project a brand?

-  Q11)  What tech matters?
+  Q15)  What tech matters?

-  Q12)  What experience do you have?
+  Q16)  What experience do you have?

-  Q13)  What action can I take now?
+  Q17)  What action can I take now?

-  Q14)  What are the skills I need to acquire?
+  Q18)  What are the skills I need to acquire?

-  Q15)  What are the expected deadline and current situations, and how much time can each task likely take?
+  Q19)  What are the expected deadline and current situations, and how much time can each task likely take?

-  Q16)  What would you put off doing?
+  Q20)  What would you put off doing?

-  Q17)  What about the contents?
+  Q21)  What about the contents?

-  Q18)  Which content types are attractive to users?
+  Q22)  Which content types are attractive to users?

-  Q19)  What contents are practical?
+  Q23)  What contents are practical?

-  Q20)  What do gym goers do in their routine?
+  Q24)  What do gym goers do in their routine?

-  Q21)  What do gym goers do in their routine?
+  Q25)  What do gym goers do in their routine?

-  Q22)  What is the purpose of using the gym website?
+  Q26)  What is the purpose of using the gym website?
+Does it offer what I want?

-  Q23)
+  Q27)  Why would a user need this?

+  Q28) What are the benefits of staying and returning?

 -------------------------------------------------------------------    <button> [Back To Top](#) </button>-------------------------------------------------